Author name: sean_mc

 If you don’t grant permission immediately, or are having trouble connecting to the devices listed above: at the top left of the screen, click the Apple menu > System Settings > Privacy & Security > Local Network (you may need to scroll downwards to see it).
 In that screen, there should be a list of applications, including Brainsight.
 Make sure the switch on the right side of the list is enabled:

-If Brainsight is still unable to access the network device, try switching the permission off then back on again, and reboot the Mac.
+If Brainsight is still unable to access the network device, try switching the permission off then back on again, and relaunch Brainsight.

 Local Network access on macOS 15 Sequoia Read More »